Last Updated on June 28, 2023 by Morgan Beard

 Life After Occupier:

-- No critical dates like renewal have been missed
+- No critical dates have been missed since implementing Occupier

-- All necessary team member have access and insights into the real estate portfolio
+- All necessary team members have access and insights into the real estate portfolio

 - DraftKings employee base grew from 500 to 3500 from 2018 – 2021

 - Office spaces grew from 5 locations in 2018 to 25 offices and shared space providers.

 EMPLOYEES: 3200+ | LOCATIONS: 25+ | OCCUPIER USERS: 4

 Founded in 2012, DraftKings is a digital sport betting operator.
 Their platform enables users to enter daily and weekly fantasy sports–related contests and win money depending on individual player performances.
 DraftKings users can bet on five major American sports: MLB, NHL, NFL, NBA and the PGA as well as Europe’s Premier League, Canada’s Football League, NASCAR, tennis and martial arts.